prioritizr/oppr/cran-comments.md

 Dear CRAN maintainers,

-This update pre-emptively fixes compatibility issues with the upcoming new version of the tibble R package.
+This update address compatibility issues with a recent release of the tibble R package.

 Cheers,